-Tick Talk - Small Animals and Tick Control
+Tick Talk - Dogs and Tick Control

 Ticks are small, biting parasites that feed on blood and are typically most active from spring through fall.
 They are most commonly found in wooded areas.
 Ticks come in many different varieties that not only look different, but also live in different regions and environments.
 They can transmit different types of diseases to both people and animals.

 This article was written by a FirstVet vet

 Did you know that FirstVet offers video calls with experienced vets?
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.

 Ticks are actually small arachnids that can range in size from less than 2mm before feeding, to the size of a raisin after feeding.
 Ticks feed on the blood of animals such as dogs, cats, rabbits, deer, cattle, sheep, and humans.
 Only the female ticks feed on blood because they need it to lay their eggs.
 Female ticks can lay around 2000 eggs, after which they will die.
 Ticks cannot fly or jump.
 Instead, they crawl into the undergrowth and long grasses where they can attach to animals as they walk by.

 Ticks are most commonly found in wooded areas and fields of long grass.
 Tick populations are increasing due to multiple factors - changing weather patterns, increased development in rural areas, and increasing populations of deer.
 As a result, pet owners are starting to find ticks in previously unaffected areas.

 While there are hundreds of species of ticks in North America, five are frequently found to affect mammals in the United States.
 These are the deer tick, American dog tick, lone star tick, brown dog tick, and Western black-legged tick.